python-trio/trio/README.rst

      there, though I guess it's probably like UDP)
      Oh wait!
 For UDP writable, MSG_PARTIAL might work!

+     ...UDP send still has the problem that IOCP doesn't go through the socket buffer though, doh. it looks like some systems handle EWOULDBLOCK on UDP sends by just discarding the packet. the main thing we want to avoid is ending up with an arbitrarily long buffer in the kernel -- discarding packets *or* blocking the sending task are both fine. possibly we could handle IOCP UDP by just keeping a count of how many bytes are queued and put a limit on it? we could even intercept setsockopt SO_SNDBUF to control our user-space buffer size...

      for reading, this is apparently a well-known piece of folklore, the "zero byte read".
 It's related to a weird thing about IOCP where the receive buffers get pinned into memory, so official